KushBlazingJudah/website/software.md

       **I do not use this on my main account.** Not that you should care.
       Discord is trash anyway but it's regrettably how I keep up with some people.
-  - Unbound DNS server with a hosts file
+  - Unbound DNS server with a hosts file, dnsmasq as cache
   - Wireguard
   - Git server
   - Other much more minor services that don't matter